-We incurred a net loss of approximately \$6.6 million for the year ended December 31, 2022.
-We had an accumulated deficit of approximately \$189.1 million at December 31, 2022, as compared to an accumulated deficit of approximately \$182.5 million at December 31, 2021.
-Working capital was approximately \$12.6 million at December 31, 2022, and \$17.3 million at December 31, 2021, respectively.
-During the year ended December 31, 2022, our working capital decreased by \$4.7 million primarily due to our net loss for the year ended December 31, 2022 and cash of \$0.5 million used to obtain a license to the DNase oncology platform.
+We incurred a net loss of approximately \$4.1 million for the year ended December 31, 2023.
+We had an accumulated deficit of approximately \$193.2 million at December 31, 2023, as compared to an accumulated deficit of approximately \$189.1 million at December 31, 2022.
+Working capital was approximately \$8.8 million at December 31, 2023, and \$12.6 million at December 31, 2022, respectively.
+During the year ended December 31, 2023, our working capital decreased by \$3.8 million primarily due to our net loss for the year ended December 31, 2023 and, to a lesser extent, decreases in current liabilities.

 Our principal source of liquidity consists of cash.
+At December 31, 2023, we had approximately \$9.0 million in cash and \$0.8 million in current liabilities.
 At December 31, 2022, we had approximately \$13.1 million in cash and \$1.1 million in current liabilities.
-At December 31, 2021, we had approximately \$18.2 million in cash and \$1.4 million in current liabilities.

 We evaluate whether there are conditions or events, considered in the aggregate that raise substantial doubt about our ability to continue as a going concern within one year after the date that the financial statements are issued.
-We have incurred substantial losses since our inception, and we expect to continue to incur operating losses in the nearterm.
+We have incurred substantial losses since our inception, and we expect to continue to incur operating losses in the near-term.
 These factors raise substantial doubt about our ability to continue as a going concern.
 We believe that we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations, related party funding, or other means to continue as a going concern.
-We believe that our existing resources will be adequate to fund our operations for a period of at least twelve months from the date of these financial statements.
+We believe that our existing resources will be adequate to fund our operations for a period of at least twelve months from the date of the issuance of these financial statements.
 However, we anticipate we may need additional capital in the long-term to pursue our business initiatives.
 The terms, timing and extent of any future financing will depend upon several factors, including the achievement of progress in our clinical development programs, our ability to identify and enter into licensing or other strategic arrangements, our continued listing on the Nasdaq Stock Market ("Nasdaq"), and factors related to financial, economic, geo-political, industry and market conditions, many of which are beyond our control.
 The capital markets for the biotech industry can be highly volatile, which make the terms, timing and extent of any future financing uncertain.
-On June 3, 2022, we received a written notification (the "Notice") from the Listing Qualifications Department of Nasdaq notifying us that the closing bid price for our common stock had been below \$1.00 for 30 consecutive business days and that we therefore were not in compliance with the minimum bid price requirement for continued inclusion on the Nasdaq Capital Market under Nasdaq Listing Rule 5550(a)(2) (the "Bid Price Requirement").
-The Notice has no immediate effect on the listing of our common stock on the Nasdaq Capital Market.
-Under the Nasdaq Listing Rules, we had a period of 180 calendar days from the date of the Notice to regain compliance with the Bid Price Requirement.
-Accordingly, we had until November 30, 2022 to regain compliance with the Bid Price Requirement and were eligible for an additional 180 calendar day compliance period if certain other criteria were met.
-On December 1, 2022, we received a letter from Nasdaq informing us that although our common stock had not regained compliance with the minimum \$1.00 bid price per share requirement, Nasdaq had determined that we were eligible for an additional 180 calendar day period, or until May 29, 2023, to regain compliance.
-Nasdaq's determination was based on the Company meeting the continued listing requirement for market value of publicly held shares and all other applicable requirements for initial listing on the Nasdaq Capital Market with the exception of the bid price requirement, and our written notice of our intention to cure the deficiency during the second compliance period by effecting a reverse stock split, if necessary
+On June 3, 2022, we received a written notification from the Listing Qualifications Department of Nasdaq notifying us that the closing bid price for our common stock had been below \$1.00 for 30 consecutive business days and that we therefore were not in compliance with the minimum bid price requirement for continued inclusion on Nasdaq under Nasdaq Listing Rule 5550(a)(2) (the "Bid Price Requirement").
+On May 15, 2023, we effected a reduction, on a 1-for-10 basis, in our authorized common stock, par value \$0.001